 “I’m coming, Elizabeth.”

-It did not take us long to reach the castle.
-There was no time to change, and I was brought before my father in a light pink, mud-covered and slightly torn dress.
-My dark hair with the white stripes in the front was all a mess.
-My father was sitting on his throne, in the middle of the throne room, where he would usually listen to the peasants’ complaints.
-And my brothers were scattered throughout the room as well.
-I had six of them.
-All were older than me and all had a smile on their lips as they watched me.
+My dark hair, with the distinctive white streaks in the front, was a tangled mess.
+My father was sitting on his throne in the middle of the throne room, where he usually listened to the peasants’ complaints.
+My six older brothers were scattered around the room, each with a smirk on their lips as they took in my appearance.

-“Playing with the kids again?” my father laughed slightly, as he took in the view.
+“Playing with the kids again?” my father chuckled as he took in the sight.

-While my looks didn’t really bother me, I was glad we were the only ones in the throne room.
-I did not need the judgmental stares.
-I got enough of those just walking through the many stone hallways.
+While my disheveled appearance didn’t really bother me, I was relieved that we were the only ones in the throne room.
+I didn’t need the judgmental stares.

 “What can I say?
 I like mud.”

-“But a princess does not play around in the mud, does she?” my father asked.
+“But a princess does not play around in the mud, does she?” my father inquired.

-My father’s smile quickly disappeared.
-While he surely enjoyed seeing her in me, he did not enjoy talking about her.
-She was the love of his life, and yet he did not speak a word about her after she died.
+My father’s smile quickly faded.
+While he surely appreciated seeing her spirit in me, he didn’t like talking about her.

 “Laelia…” my father sighed, rubbing his forehead tiredly.

-“Father, I know a princess is not supposed to play around in the mud, but my duties are so terribly boring.
+“Father, I know a princess isn’t supposed to play in the mud, but my duties are so terribly boring.
 One of my lessons is strictly about how to curtsy… Curtsy!
 And socializing.
-How to speak properly and sit with a straight back and-"
+How to speak properly, sit with a straight back, and—”

 “Laelia.”

-“And eat tiny small bites, and after that I am supposed to learn old history and then-"
+“And eat tiny little bites, and after that, I’m supposed to learn old history and then—”

 “Laelia!”

-“And then I am to learn about embroidering and sewing pretty flowers and-"
+“And then I’m to learn about embroidering and sewing pretty flowers and—”

 “You are to be married!”